Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Because false prophets give false prophecy, misleading the church.

-It is not acceptable to interrupt simply because you believe you have ‘a word from the Lord’.
+It is not acceptable to interrupt simply because you believe you have ‘a word from the Lord’ – ‘thus saith the Lord’ (and yes I’ve heard that said too!)

-Now we must move on.
-We skipped verses 34 and 35:
+Now before we finish we must look at the verses we skipped earlier – 34 and 35:

 34 women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the Law says.